Joannis/Joannis/README.md

 # Backend Focussed Projects

-These projects focus on Linux & macOS, but also support iOS.
+These projects focus on Linux & macOS, but also support iOS in most cases through NIOTransportServices.

 **High Profile**
 - Maintainer of [Vapor 💧](https://github.com/vapor/vapor) and various related libraries.
 Vapor is a Web Framework in & for Swift.